-Our business may be adversely impacted by work stoppages at our facilities or those of our principal customers
+We are subject to work stoppages at our facilities or those of our principal customers, which could seriously impact our business

 We may experience work stoppages at our facilities.
 As of December 31, 1999, about 75% of our hourly workforce was represented by about 29 unions, including the UAW, which is our largest union.
 It is likely that our hourly workforce will remain highly unionized for the foreseeable future.
 A work stoppage at one or more of our plants may have a material adverse effect on our business.